 On 5 July 2019, the Group underwent a restructuring exercise whereby the Group acquired 45% equity interest in SMH from the vendor.
 Subsequent to this acquisition, the management assessed that the Group has significant influence over SMH as the Group has power to participate in the financial and operating policy decisions in SMH.
 Consequently, the Group applied the use of the equity method for the investment in SMH from 5 July 2019.
-On the same date, the carrying amounts of the investment in SMH as financial asset at FVTPL were derecognised and were recognised as investment in associates.
+On the same date, the carrying amounts of the investment in SMH as financial and were recognised as investment in associates.